project-chip/connectedhomeip/docs/guides/matter-repl.md

 ## REPL Playground

-The REPL playground is a Jupyter Lab instance that allows you to interact with the REPL from a web browser (or a Jupter Notebook client of your choice!).
+The REPL playground is a Jupyter Lab instance that allows you to interact with the REPL from a web browser (or a Jupyter Notebook client of your choice!).
 It contains the entire REPL encapsulated as an IPython kernel.

 ### Locally Hosted